 (Adapted in part from www.waaesd.org)

-The NCRA is one of five regional associations with responsibility for facilitating cooperation of regional and national research, part of the national agInnovation (formerly ESS, Experiment Station Section), the national agricultural experiment station section.
+The NCRA is one of five regional associations with responsibility for facilitating the cooperation of regional and national research, part of the national agInnovation (formerly ESS, Experiment Station Section), the national agricultural experiment station section.
 The research is supported in part by the Multistate Research Fund (MRF), which is a federal appropriation authorized by the Hatch Act.
 Additional support comes from other federal programs as well as state and private sources.
-The research program focuses on regional priorities that are identified and developed jointly by State Agricultural Experiment Station (SAES) Directors, Departmental Chairs and participating scientists.
+The research program focuses on regional priorities that are identified and developed jointly by State Agricultural Experiment Station (SAES) Directors, Departmental Chairs, and participating scientists.
 Our office serves the 12 Experiment Stations in the North Central region.

 Where does the NCRA fit in with other APLU Commission on Commission on Food, Environment, and Renewable Resources (CFERR) groups?
 See our organizational chart.